David Niven: 1951–1964: Renewed acclaim

-International star

 Even more popular was the action film The Guns of Navarone (1961) with Gregory Peck and Anthony Quinn.
-This role led to him being cast in further war and/or action movies: The Captive City (1962); The Best of Enemies (1962); Guns of Darkness (1962); 55 Days at Peking (1963) with Charlton Heston and Ava Gardner.

-Niven returned to comedy with The Pink Panther (1963) also starring Peter Sellers, another huge success at the box office.
-Less so was the comedy Bedtime Story (1964) with Marlon Brando.

-In 1964, Charles Boyer, Gig Young and top-billed Niven appeared in the Four Star series The Rogues.
+This role led to the ex-soldier being cast in further war and/or action films: The Captive City (1962); The Best of Enemies (1962); Guns of Darkness (1962); and 55 Days at Peking (1963) with Charlton Heston and Ava Gardner.
+Niven returned to comedy with The Pink Panther (1963), also starring Peter Sellers, another huge success at the box office.
+Less so was the comedy Bedtime Story (1964) with Marlon Brando, later remade with Michael Caine in a very Nivenish performance under the title Dirty Rotten Scoundrels.
+In 1964, Charles Boyer, Gig Young, and top-billed Niven appeared in the Four Star series The Rogues for NBC.
 Niven played Alexander 'Alec' Fleming, one of a family of retired con-artists who now fleece villains in the interests of justice.
-This was his only recurring role on television, and the series was originally set up to more or less revolve between the three leads in various combinations (one-lead, two-lead and three-lead episodes), although the least otherwise busy Gig Young wound up carrying most of the series.
-The Rogues ran for only one season, but won a Golden Globe award and currently remains a cult favourite.
+This was his only recurring role on television, and the series was originally set up to more or less revolve between the three leads in various combinations (one-lead, two-lead and three-lead episodes), although in the event, Gig Young, being the least busy, carried most of the series, with an assist from Larry Hagman.
+The Rogues ran for one season and won a Golden Globe.

+1965–1983: Later films

-In 1965, he made two films for MGM: the Peter Ustinov-directed Lady L, supporting Paul Newman and Sophia Loren, and Where the Spies Are, as a doctor-turned-secret agentMGM hoped it would lead to a series, but this did not happen.
-After the horror film Eye of the Devil (1966), Niven appeared as James Bond in Casino Royale (1967), the only man to only ever portray Bond in a non-Eon Productions film.
-Niven had been Bond creator Ian Fleming's first choice to play Bond in Dr. No. Casino Royale co-producer Charles K. Feldman said later that Fleming had written the book with Niven in mind, and therefore had sent a copy to Niven.
-Niven was the only actor who played James Bond mentioned by name in the text of a Fleming novel.
-In chapter 14 of You Only Live Twice, the pearl diver Kissy Suzuki refers to Niven as "the only man she liked in Hollywood", and the only person who "treated her honourably" there.
+In 1965, Niven made two films for Metro-Goldwyn-Mayer: the Peter Ustinov-directed Lady L with Paul Newman and Sophia Loren, and Where the Spies Are, as a doctor-turned-secret agent.
+After the horror film Eye of the Devil (1966), Niven went the secret agent route again, appearing as James Bond in the hit Casino Royale in 1967.
+He remains, with the exception of Sean Connery in Never Say Never Again, the only other man to portray Bond in a non-Eon Productions film.
+Niven had been Bond creator Ian Fleming's choice to play Bond in Dr. No. Casino Royale co-producer Charles K. Feldman said later that Fleming had written the book with Niven in mind, and therefore had sent a copy to Niven.
+Niven is the only actor who played James Bond to be mentioned by name in the text of a Fleming novel.
+In chapter 14 of You Only Live Twice, pearl diver Kissy Suzuki refers to Niven as "the only man she liked in Hollywood", and the only person who "treated her honourably" there.

-Niven made some popular comedies, Prudence and the Pill (1968) and The Impossible Years (1968).
-Less widely seen was The Extraordinary Seaman (1969).
-The Brain (1969), a French comedy with Bourvil and Jean-Paul Belmondo, was the most popular film at the French box office in 1969 but was not widely seen in English-speaking countries.

-He did a war drama Before Winter Comes (1969) then returned to comedy in The Statue (1971).
+Niven made two popular comedies, Prudence and the Pill (1968) and The Impossible Years (1968).
+Less widely seen was the offbeat The Extraordinary Seaman for John Frankenheimer in 1969.
+The Brain, a French comedy with Bourvil and Jean-Paul Belmondo, was the most popular film at the French box office in 1969.
+He did a war drama Before Winter Comes (1969) next, followed by a return to comedy in The Statue (1971).